tensorflow/serving/tensorflow_serving/g3doc/setup.md

 #### Build

-In order to build in a hermetic environment with all dependencies taken care of, we will use the `bazel_in_docker.sh` script.
+In order to build in a hermetic environment with all dependencies taken care of, we will use the `run_in_docker.sh` script.
 This script passes build commands through to a Docker container.
 By default, the script will build with the latest nightly Docker development image.